bugzmanov/cleancode-critique/src/chapter_34.md

 >
 > From  ["Stroustrup's Rule" by  Hillel Wayne](https://buttondown.com/hillelwayne/archive/stroustrops-rule/)

-That is a good insight. <br/> And yet I think when it comes to (descriptive) naming, it is more appropriate to put the information required for "begginers" (those who are unfamiliar with a code base) into comments.
+That is a good insight. <br/> And yet it is more appropriate to put the information required for "begginers" (those who are unfamiliar with a code base) into comments.
 This way "experts" don't need to suffer from visual clutter.